binary-codes/hello-world/README.md

-# hello-world
+# Hello-World
-this is my first git hub repository to understand how git hub works.
+This is my first Github repository to understand how github works.